Tackling road casualties with average speed cameras

 - Speed surveys indicate that speeding vehicles is an issue

 - Some of the routes have been identified as needing action around speed and road safety issues, but there aren’t any other realistic or appropriate enforcement options

 There will be sanctions for anyone detected breaching the speed limits, where eligible they will be given the opportunity to attend a speed awareness course to learn about the dangers of speeding, accept a conditional offer of a fixed penalty or for higher speeds the matter may be referred to court.

 Please note these timeframes may be subject to change

 - A583 Preston New Road - this route has been amended due to a temporary speed restriction in the Little Plumpton area.
-Installation due to commence on the shortened route October 2017.
+Installation commenced on the shortened route at the end of November 2017.

-- A59 Brockholes Brow, Preston - installation due to commence September 2017.
+- A59 Brockholes Brow, Preston - installation commenced October 2017.